isc-projects/kea/doc/guide/admin.rst

       mysql> GRANT ALL ON database-name.* TO 'user-name'@'localhost';

-   (user-name and password are the user ID and password you are using to allow Kea's access to the MySQL instance.
+   (user-name and password are the user ID and password you are using to allow Kea access to the MySQL instance.
 All apostrophes in the command lines above are required.)

 4. At this point, you may elect to create the database tables.